 Generally, pneumonia lasts longer than bronchitis—a few weeks to a few months, according to MedlinePlus—and, unlike bronchitis, it can lead to more severe issues like bacteremia (when bacteria move to the bloodstream), lung abscesses, kidney failure, or respiratory failure.

 How can you treat (and prevent) bronchitis and pneumonia?

 Because bronchitis is almost always viral, antibiotic treatments aren’t effective.
 You may be able to relieve some symptoms with over-the-counter mucus-loosening drugs or non-steroidal anti-inflammatory drugs (NSAIDs) like ibuprofen.
 A humidifier in your room or a couple of teaspoons of honey in tea or warm water may soothe the coughing as well.

-It’s unclear if the color of the mucus you’re coughing up (clear, green, yellow, white) is related to the type of infection (bacterial or viral) you have, he adds.
-But generally, pneumonia lasts longer than bronchitis.
-Antibiotics can help treat bacterial pneumonia, while some people with viral infections may benefit from antiviral medication.
+Antibiotics, however, can help treat bacterial pneumonia, while some people with viral infections may benefit from antiviral medication.
 No matter the cause, rest and fluids can help you recover from pneumonia, but more serious cases may involve hospitalization.